FouadWahabi/cpu-monitor/README.md

 * [Node.js (>= 14)](https://nodejs.org)
 * [Yarn](https://yarnpkg.com)

-For simplicity we also provide an installation through Docker.
-To be able to use Docker please make sure you have `Docker` and `docker-compose` installed on your machine.
+You can also run this applicatin using `Docker`.
+For this, please make sure you have `Docker` and `docker-compose` installed on your machine.

 ## Installation
 ### Without using Docker